Aristide von Bienefeldt meets Alice Nola, the protagonist of The Sister Who was not Anna Magnani.

 She felt that there was a ‘thin but unmistakable thread’, running through the phenomemon of ‘force majeure’ and our blossoming friendship.

-something was my advice to her.
+In Deventer, Alice Nola told me about herself.
+‘If you want me to write about you – for this had been her purpose all along – you will have to give me something was my advice to her.
 She was dressed in a white coat adorned with oddly shaped feathers (‘Fake swan,’ she mentioned), and only once did she remove the sunglasses balancing on her nose: when she leaned over to whisper in my ear that one of her admirers had sent her a new perfume.
 She talked about her friendship with Mary.
 ‘The mornings I spent with Mary were the most interesting mornings of my life.
 I still have three vacant periods to fill.
 At the moment I concentrate on the most interesting afternoon of my life.’
 While entrusting me with all kinds of details about Mary, she carefully watched the tables around ours, like a private investigator searching for set-ups and conspiracies.

 ‘Whence this suspicion, Alice Nola?’
 I asked.